Tea Pairings with Cheese and Chocolate

 Evidenced by the response to the sessions I presented at the recent Los Angeles International Tea Festival, there is an unslakeable thirst in the tea-drinking public to learn more about tea.
+The idea of blending tea into other gastronomic favorite experiences brought more than 100 students to the class.
 Beyond the china cup, tea presents some wonderful opportunities for pairing with two categories of foods; to wit, cheese and chocolate (not together, I might add).
 For instance, when serving a properly brewed tea with a properly ripened cheese such as Brie or St. Andre, (where the cheese is allowed to breathe at room temperature), both the beverage and the food gain in complexity when enjoyed together.
-Here the delicious sum is greater than the whole of its parts.
+Here, the delicious sum is greater than the whole of its parts.

 Yield: approximately 100 pieces